knative/docs/docs/getting-started/deploy-function.md

 If you followed the [Quickstart](./quickstart-install.md) section of the tutorial, you should already have a Docker daemon on your local machine.
 Deploying from a local build requires that you have this available.
-Additionally, you must have a Docker registry that you can push to.
+Additionally, you must have a container registry that you can push to.
 In the commands shown below, you will indicate the registry using the `--registry` flag.
 Typically the registry is specified as `<registry>/<username>`, for example `docker.io/exampleuser`.